-Roger Wylie is the Managing Partner of the Seattle office, and was Co-Managing Partner of Townsend and Townsend and Crew prior to its merger with Kilpatrick Townsend.
+Roger Wylie is the Managing Partner of the firm and the Managing Partner of the Seattle office.
+He was Co-Managing Partner of Townsend and Townsend and Crew prior to its merger with Kilpatrick Townsend.
 He focuses his practice on patent prosecution and counseling, and advises start-up and established corporations, venture investors and other intellectual property stakeholders with regard to all aspects of patent prosecution and acquisition, counseling, licensing and litigation.
 He also counsels clients on a wide range of trademark, copyright, trade secret and other IP-related issues.

 As a registered patent attorney with over 20 years of experience, Mr. Wylie has counseled clients in a variety of technologies including software, business methods, consumer goods, complex machinery, and medical devices.
 Much of his work involves product clearances (right-to-use studies), Inter Partes disputes in the patent office, early phase litigation infringement and validity analyses for settlement evaluation, freedom to operate analyses for new product lines, and acquisition due diligence.